 Users with a running hosted VPN provider application can securely access cloud-based applications and resources via a VPN tunnel—whether connecting from company HQ or home network.

-Teams connect to provider-hosted a VPN solution using a Single Sign-On (SSO) authentication tools like Azure AD, Google Workspace, Okta, and OneLogin to establish a secure tunnel connection through IPSec/OpenVPN TCP/OpenVPN UDP protocols.
+Teams connect to provider-hosted a VPN solution using a Single Sign-On (SSO) authentication tools like Entra ID (Azure AD), Google Workspace, Okta, and OneLogin to establish a secure tunnel connection through IPSec/OpenVPN TCP/OpenVPN UDP protocols.

 Once a communication protocol is selected, the established secure-key connection encrypts data transfers between networks and off-site access infrastructures to ensure secure communication throughout the session.
 Depending on which encryption protocols the server runs, hosted VPN may suffer less latency than a traditional VPN.